kusumotoa/wiki-work/Advanced-Usage.md

 #### GIF coder

 SDWebImage does not enable full GIF decoding/encoding for all `UIImageView` by default in 4.x.
 Because it may reduce the performance for `FLAnimatedImageView`.
-However, you can enable this by simply adding the built-in GIF coder.
+However, you can enable this for all `UIImageView` instance by simply adding the built-in GIF coder.

+For macOS, `NSImage` supports built-in GIF decoding.
+However, the frame duration is limit to 50ms and may not correctly rendering some GIF images.
+However, if you enable GIF coder, we will use a subclass of `NSBitmapImageRep` to fix the frame duration to match the standard way modern browsers rendering GIF images.
+See #2223 for more detail.

 * Objective-C